 Today, Greeks spend Easter Sunday morning slow-roasting the delicious lamb, and then the whole family gathers at the table to eat.
 The whole preparation and the turning of the spit is a communal experience.

 The whole Easter Sunday experience builds strong bonds between family and friends on the most holy of days for Greek Orthodoxy.

-Once at the Easter table, Greeks will crack brilliant red-dyed eggs with their family and friends.
+Once at the Easter table, Greeks crack eggs dyed a brilliant bright red with their family and friends.
 The eggs are dyed red on Holy Thursday, a custom which goes back to the early Christians and symbolizes the sacrificial blood of Christ.

 Along with the red eggs and all the feasting comes the delectable tsoureki.
 Called τσουρέκι in Greek, this is a sweetened yeast bread made with butter, milk, eggs and spices.

-Tsoureki is also prepared on Holy Thursday, but it is not to be eaten before the Resurrection, just like the red eggs.
-The tsoureki also usually features a brilliant red-dyed egg nestled into its braids.
+Tsoureki is also prepared on Holy Thursday, but it is not to be eaten before the Resurrection, much like the red eggs.
+The tsoureki also usually features a bright red egg nestled into its braids.